Our Goals

 Who We Are

 Dobble Debate is a project brought to OCAD University by Nina Czegledy in collaboration with Lynn Hughes of the Technoculture Art and Games (TAG) Research Centre, Concordia University.
 The project involves OCAD University’s faculty, graduate and undergrad students and alumni, as well as other internal and external researchers.
-The project has been generously supported by the Social Sciences and Humanities Research Council, Government of Canada.
+The project has been generously supported by the Social Sciences and Humanities Research Council, Government of Canada and eCampusOntario, Virtual Learning Strategy and the Government of Ontario.

 lead researchers